Niche Keyword Research for Small Businesses [Free Tools]

 You can’t rank for a lot of keywords at once unless you have quite an authority already.
 Thus you have to prioritize.

 You have to choose a small set of the ideal keywords and optimize for those.
-In case they’re too competitive you have to optimize for less frequently searched for variations.

 In the past – up until 2011 – so called content farms were creating thousands of similar pages to go after every single variation existed.